 What Causes "Fret Sprout"?

-Due to the logistics of music retail, especially during the winter months, instruments often arrive direct from the retailers warehouse already with sharp ends.
+Due to the logistics of music retail, especially during the winter months, instruments often arrive direct from the retailer’s warehouse with already sharp ends.

-Dryness is not the only cause of sharp or uncomfortable fret ends however.
-Fret work is a labor intensive and time consuming process.
+Dryness is not the only cause of sharp or uncomfortable fret ends however; Fret work is a labor intensive and time consuming process.
 Particularly on budget instruments, factories often do only a cursory job of leveling the frets and dressing the ends.
-While usually passible by student standards, discerning players may find the fret work lacking.
+While usually passable by student standards, discerning players may find the fret work lacking.
 For well used or vintage instruments, insufficient fret end dressing after a refret is also not uncommon.

 Fixing Fret Sprout

 Filing Sharp Fret Ends

 Careful filing of the fret ends is the only way to remove the excess metal and get the frets flush to the side of the neck.

 In the photo you can see that quite a bit of metal has been removed.
 Specialized tools and experience are required to grind the frets smooth while minimizing the potential damage to the neck and fretboard.

 Instruments with a heavy gloss finish on the fingerboard pose an extra challenge, as the finish buildup can impede the filing process and potentially sustain damage during the work.

 Once the fret has been ground flush, it is left with a hard edge all around the crown.
 Though no longer protruding from the neck, the instrument would still be quite uncomfortable to play in this state.